 I have a drawer and a spice cupboard.
 The drawer is for those smaller bottles and has a double tiered organizer in it that I grabbed at the dollar store.
 The top level is for spices I use frequently and the bottom is organized alphabetically for those I want on hand but don't use weekly.
 The cupboard holds a few healthy cooking oils and then all my larger spice containers.
 We have been making the switch to organic single spices and making all our own blends, so I also have some empty spice jars I got on Amazon.
 I have been buying most of our spices in bulk, so I refill the glass containers in the kitchen & then store the sealed bags in our pantry.

-The top shelf holds spices we don’t use often in the back and the cooking oils in the front.
-The second shelf is at eye level for my husband, so it holds all the basics & grilling spice combinations.
-The bottom shelf is eye level for me, so it holds my sweet potato fry seasoning (will be posting this recipe soon!), garlic powder, and all the spices I use for baking & making my teas.
-We had an organizer on the counter, with 3 pullout shelves, but most of our bottles didn’t fit right in there so it had too much empty space & we gave it way.
+The top shelf holds spices we don't use often in the back and the cooking oils in the front.
+The second shelf is just above eye level for me, so it holds all the things I use frequently but not daily and the things the kids aren't as likely to need.
+The bottom shelf is eye level for me and the older 2 boys, so it holds my sweet potato fry seasoning (will be posting this recipe soon!), garlic powder, and all the spices I use daily & for making my teas.
+We had an organizer on the counter, with 3 pullout shelves, but most of our bottles didn't fit right in there so it had too much empty space & we gave it away.

 Organizing your spice cabinet can be done in so many different ways.
 The main thing to think about when designing your spice center is to create a plan that works best with your particular cooking style and needs.